mFulton07/psZP/README.md

 <br /><br /><br />
 ## Step 5: Check "psZP/Outputs" directory for your offsets
 When finished, psZP will output per nighlty basis:
 * A scatter plot of Skycell Object Mag Offset versus True AB Mag.
+Plot includes labels for the medain and mean offsets.